What do I need to be a Web Developer?

-2. MySQL (a relational database, very prominent on the web)
+- MySQL - a relational database, very prominent on the web

-You can then, in addition, choose to pick up any of Angularjs, Vuejs or Reactjs or any other client-side frameworks that are in use at the time of reading this post.
+You can then, in addition, pick up any of Angularjs, Vuejs, React or any other client-side frameworks that are in use at the time of reading this post.

-Those that major only in Client-Side technologies are majorly referred to as Front-end Developers while Back-end developers majored in server-side technologies.
+Those that major only in Client-Side technologies are majorly referred to as Front-end Developers while Back-end developers major in server-side technologies.